To remove or re-cover? In reclads, that is the question. We help you discover what’s best for your project.

 A new façade can breathe new life into an older building, making it better-looking, more functional and more secure than before.
 When a structure needs new exterior cladding, there are three options: repair, replace or install new cladding over the old system.

-The decision has many factors, and can be especially challenging when there aren’t any critical defects or immediate problems with the old façade.
+The decision has many factors and can be especially challenging when the old façade doesn't show any critical defects or immediate problems.

 Fire.
-There have been significant changes in recent years to statutory guidance on façade fire safety.
+In recent years, statutory guidance on façade fire safety has undergone many significant changes.
 We can you help navigate the new rules, which range from limits on the combustibility of materials to requirements for fire stops at compartmentation boundaries, and a focus on physical testing rather than a reliance on desktop engineering.

 Cost.
 Depending on the project, repair may be cheaper in the short-term, but less cost-effective over time.
 Removing and replacing the façade has excellent long-term value, but can be expensive up-front and is disruptive to tenants and operations.
 Installing new cladding over the old system can reduce costs – no expensive deconstruction is needed – and boost energy performance by creating a double-skin façade.

 Which option is right for you?
 We’ll help you review all the variables and find the solution that best suits your goals.